Legal Services and Employee Relations

 Advice and guidance on contracts, terms and conditions, data sharing agreements, non-disclosure agreement and policies and procedures is available in this section.
 Please Note: Legal Services does not provide personal legal advice to members of staff or students.

-Safeguarding Children and Vulnerable Adults
+Working with Children and Adults at Risk

 A number of other University Departments provide advice on particular legal topics and should be contacted in the first instance:

-- Data Protection Issues and Freedom of Information - contact the Information Compliance Unit, Registrar's Office
+Data Protection Issues and Freedom of Information - contact the Information Compliance Unit, Registrar's Office

-- Insurance / Commercial Contracts - contact the Finance Directorate
+Insurance / Commercial Contracts - contact the Finance Directorate

 Intellectual Property and Contracts - contact the Research and Enterprise Directorate

-- Health and Safety - contact the Occupational Health Service and the University Safety Service
+Health and Safety - contact the Occupational Health Service and the University Safety Service

-- Research Grants and Collaborations - contact the Research Finance Office
+Research Grants and Collaborations - contact the Research Finance Office

-- Student Discipline - contact the Directorate of Academic and Student Affairs
+Student Discipline - contact the Directorate of Academic and Student Affairs

-- Diversity and Equality Issues - contact the Diversity and Inclusion Unit
+Diversity and Equality Issues - contact the Diversity and Inclusion Unit

-- Support for Students with Disabilities - contact Disability Services
+Support for Students with Disabilities - contact Disability Services

 The following organisations are useful additional sources of information in relation to staff/student cases and legislative updates: